sooyekim/Deep-SR-ITM/README.md

 Additionally, we also provide the pre-trained parameters of our previous work (Multi-purpose CNN) in the below reference, re-trained on the same data as Deep SR-ITM as compared in our ICCV paper.

 **Reference**:
 > Soo Ye Kim, Munchurl Kim.
-A Multi-purpose Convolutional Neural Network for Simultaneous Super-Resolution and High Dynamic Range Image Reconstruction
+A Multi-purpose Convolutional Neural Network for Simultaneous Super-Resolution and High Dynamic Range Image Reconstruction.
 *Asian Conference on Computer Vision*, 2018.

 ### Description